• Home

 Surface: Asphalt

-This trail begins in Clifton French Regional Park and connects to the Luce Line Trail via West Medicine Lake Drive.
-It branches off the Medicine Lake Trail at Rockford Road.
-Don't go through the tunnel, instead, follow the sign that says "local trail."
-The trail starts next to a busy road, but stick with it for woods and fun hill, then nice lakeshore and a park.
+The less-traveled side of the 7.6-mile Medicine Lake Loop, this trail begins in French Regional Park and connects to the Luce Line Extension via West Medicine Lake Drive.
+It branches off the Medicine Lake Trail at Rockford Road -- don't go through the tunnel, instead, follow the sign that says "local trail."
+It starts next to a busy road, but stick with it for woods and hills, then nice lake shore.
+Near the south end, West Medicine Lake Park has picnic shelters and a beach.

 ____________________________________________________________________________________________________________________________________________